How to Use HTML5 Fullscreen API

 CSS

-Then, we place the image at the center of the window as well as add a few decorative styles to make it look nicer.
+Then, we place the image at the center of the window and add a few decorative styles to make it look nicer.

 .demo-wrapper {